RAP REVIEW

 Clinical HIV/AIDS, Infectious Diseases & Global Health

-The Clinical HIV/AIDS Infectious Diseases Committee reviews applications pertaining to HIV/AIDS and infectious disease which have a clinical research focus -- translational, clinical, behavioral-epidemiological, social/behavioral, prevention, and treatment.
+The Clinical HIV/AIDS Infectious Diseases Committee reviews applications pertaining to HIV/AIDS and infectious diseases which have a clinical research focus -- translational, clinical, behavioral-epidemiological, social/behavioral, prevention, and treatment.

 Clinical Sciences I